Child prodigy

-A child prodigy is defined in psychology research literature as a person under the age of ten who produces meaningful output in some domain at the level of an adult expert.
-The term is also applied more broadly to young people who are extraordinarily talented in some field.
+A child prodigy is, technically, a child under the age of 10 who produces meaningful work in some domain at the level of an adult expert.
+The term is also applied more broadly to describe young people who are extraordinarily talented in some field.

 The term wunderkind (from German Wunderkind; literally "wonder child") is sometimes used as a synonym for child prodigy, particularly in media accounts.
-Wunderkind also is used to recognize those who achieve success and acclaim early in their adult careers.
+Wunderkind also is used to recognise those who achieve success and acclaim early in their adult careers.

+Generally, prodigies in all domains are suggested to have relatively elevated IQ, extraordinary memory, and exceptional attention to detail.
+Significantly, while math and physics prodigies may have higher IQs, this may be an impediment to art prodigies.